Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Introduction

 At the population level our estimator takes the form

 where

-In Section \ref{sec:asym2} we provide a proof that the error is indeed of size $r^2$ when $r \gtrsim \left(\frac{\log n}{n}\right)^{\frac{1}{d+4}}$, for $n$ large enough.
-In contrast to our results for the first order test (Theorem \ref{thm:normal_vector}) we did not carry out a careful analysis of the second order estimator to determine the exact constants appearing in the error bounds, and only determined the asymptotic scaling law.
-A more careful analysis of the second order estimator is a non-trivial undertaking that we leave to future work.
+In Section \ref{sec:asym2} we provide a proof that the error is indeed of size $r^2$ when $r \gtrsim (\log n/n)^{1/(d+4)}$, for $n$ large enough.
+In contrast to our results for the first-order test (Theorem \ref{thm:normal_vector}) we did not carry out a careful analysis of the second-order estimator to determine the exact constants appearing in the error bounds, and only determined the asymptotic scaling law.
+A more careful analysis of the second-order estimator is a nontrivial undertaking that we leave to future work.

-We note that in addition to building the estimator of the distance and the test for the boundary below, the estimation of normal vectors is itself important to PDEs on graphs.
-It allow for the solution PDEs on point cloud with not only Dirichlet boundary conditions but also Neumann, oblique, and Robin boundary conditions, which we study in Section \ref{sec:PDE_graph}.
+We note that in addition to its use for distance estimation and the boundary test, the estimation of normal vectors is itself important to PDEs on graphs.
+It allows for the solution of PDEs on point cloud with not only Dirichlet boundary conditions but also Neumann, oblique, and Robin boundary conditions, which we study in Section \ref{sec:PDE_graph}.